 The Townsend Society of America

-In the past we were a museum and a research center but our mission has evolved.
-Much of our holdings has been scanned and made available to members online.
-Our role today is to clarify and build Townsend family groups through research and DNA testing, help people surmount brick walls, and expand our knowledge of Townsend ancestors regardless of family group.
-We are interested in ALL Townsends.
+The Society was a museum and a research center but our mission has evolved.
+Much in our holdings has been scanned and made available to members online.
+Today our goal is to clarify and build Townsend family groups through research and DNA testing, help people surmount brick walls, and expand our knowledge of Townsend ancestry regardless of family group.

 The Townsend Society of America assists and supports members with their family histories and genealogies.
-By way of our "Members Only" pages we provide the contents of those contributions, collections and archives to our membership.
+In our "Members Only" pages, we provide the contents of those contributions, collections, and archives to our membership.
 Membership is open to all who share an interest in the goals of the society.
+We are interested in ALL Townsends.